 In about 1993 a number of the regular Museum volunteers began cataloguing the book and workshop manual collection which then numbered over 3000 volumes.
 The cataloguing system adopted was based on that developed by the National Motor Museum at Beaulieu, England.
 This provides a comprehensive classification system best suited to the diverse range of topics within motoring.

-In 2010 the State Government funded the restoration of the interior of the main Old Mill building and, as storage space for the library had became an issue, not to mention preservation of the collection, it was chosen as an appropriate site for the library.
+In 2010 the State Government funded the restoration of the interior of the main Old Mill building and, as storage space for the library had become an issue, not to mention the preservation of the collection, it was chosen as an appropriate site for the library.
 After a huge removals operation, resulting in one floor of books and workshop manuals and almost two floors of magazines and other documents, the library is now all contained at the single location.